Jeffocube/Rshell/README.md

 ```
 we get the output:
 testpid = 38811
+0
+38812
+0

+note: declaring a variable =fork() will result in an instance of fork running.

 After the first cout line I decided to test adding  `cout << "testing raw fork" << fork() << endl;`
 which was interesting because it returned: